History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 19th century remains of Crown Mines on the cliffs

-The popular 2015 TV series Poldark was filmed partly in Botallack, using Manor Farm to play the part of Ross Poldark's fictional home of Nampara.
+The popular 2015 TV series Poldark was filmed partly in Botallack, and Manor Farm played the part of Ross Poldark's fictional home of Nampara in the 1970s series.

 The St Just area is the home of cliff-mining, with similar mine working clinging to cliff-side sites along the rugged coast.
 The Crown Mines at Botallack began around 1721.
 In 1858 the Boscawen Diagonal Shaft was dug to access lodes over 1/3 mile under the sea bed.
 Famous dignitaries came to see this innovative shaft and take away souvenir pieces of minerals, among them the Prince and Princess of Wales, Prince Arthur, and author RN Ballantyne.

 In fact, so many gentry decided to visit that the constant presence of souvenir-hunting visitors became a nuisance and a safety hazard to the miners, and an entrance fee of half a guinea was imposed, with the proceeds donated to a relief fund for widows and injured miners.

 The mine suffered losses in a depression in the 1870s, and when a section of a tunnel collapsed in 1895 the mine closed.
 When tin prices rose in 1905 the mine briefly reopened, only to close again a decade later.

 The main buildings to survive are the Lower Engine House, built in the 1830s, and the Upper Engine House, begun in 1858.
 The Lower Engine House was built to pump water from the mines and stands 60 feet above sea level.
 It was powered by a 30" Harvey pumping engine, and blocks of building stone had to be lowered down the cliffs with a block and tackle mechanism.